Delaney/Delaney/README.md

 ### Hello!

 I love to code, and I'm passionate about building cool stuff that improves the quality of life.
-I also try to [write](https://medium.com/@astorrex) on the side.
+I could try this more interesting, but I like it because it's the simple truth.

 <!--
 **Delaney/Delaney** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.